-Submission Summary of Feedback Analysis of Feedback Consideration of Feedback Supports the establishment of an oval-shaped sports field in front of the grandstand.
-Parks vision aligns to SANFL's vision to secure long term usage within the Park Lands between cycling and motorsport the additional oval will no longer be an element of the Master Plan.
-SANFL's vision to secure long-term usage in the Parklands and Victoria Park aligns to the following objectives of the Master Plan: Provide consistent quality community sports and recreation A park that attracts and supports a diverse range of events and activities Celebrate cultural and social values.
-The Draft Masterplan provides a fantastic opportunity for SANFL to partner with Adelaide City Council to activate Victoria Park with a range of Australian Rules Football activities throughout various timeslots Support opportunity to commit (lease) to using the playing fields over a longer term than is currently allowed.
-New Initiatives Improved playing surface Inclusion of AFL goal posts Fencing around playing area Sport lighting up to 150lux Additional community ovals could be investigated if motorsport does not continue beyond 2026.
-To inform further developments in Victoria Park, the high-level requirements to support Australian Rules Football include: Oval shaped playing fields Improvement of playing surface to meet safety standards (drainage and irrigation)
+Submission Summary of Feedback Analysis of Feedback Consideration of Feedback • Supports the establishment of an oval-shaped sports field in front of the grandstand.
+Parks vision aligns to SANFL's vision to secure long term usage within the Park Lands between cycling and motorsport the additional oval will no longer be an element of the Master Plan. element of the Master Plan.
+Additional community ovals could be investigated if motorsport does not continue beyond 2026.

-Submission Summary of Feedback Analysis of Feedback Consideration of Feedback Australian Rules Football goal posts - both for passive and active recreation purposes Fencing around the playing area Sports lighting to 150lux Football is a wonderful mechanism to encourage active, healthy lifestyles for players, officials and volunteers as well as general community members to get out in your local park as a spectator.
+Submission Summary of Feedback Analysis of Feedback Consideration of Feedback Australian Rules Football goal posts - both for passive and active recreation purposes Fencing around the playing area Sports lighting to 150lux • Football is a wonderful mechanism to encourage active, healthy lifestyles for players, officials and volunteers as well as general community members to get out in your local park as a spectator.